2010 Yazoo City tornado: Meteorological setup

+At 9:31 a.m.
+CDT, upper air analysis showcased the upstream trough had negatively tilted, with an embedded jet-stream traversing east-northeast into the Ark-La-Tex region.
+The jet-stream was expected to transfer into regions in the mid to lower Ohio valley later in the afternoon.
+The surface low tracked northward from Arkansas to St. Louis as it underwent significant deepening.
+Morning convection was expected to move into the Tennessee Valley and become elevated, no longer surface-based, over time as they moved into the Cumberland Plateau and Appalachian Mountains.

+PDS tornado watch issued for several states, including most of Mississippi and portions of Arkansas, Tennessee, Kentucky, Illinois, and Missouri.

 At 10:28 a.m.
-CDT, a couple of large thunderstorms began demonstrating supercell characteristics, with the storms expected to moving into Alabama throughout the late morning hours, with dew points reaching the upper 60.
-Large scale ascent was forecasted to continue downstream of the upper-level storm system, though there were still some uncertainty on where more storms will develop, with the expectations for it to be over the destabilizing warm sector over the lower Mississippi valley and spreading across central to southern Mississippi, eastern Louisiana, and southern Alabama.
-The area most favorable for significant tornado possibilities was expected over central and northern Mississippi, though favorable low-level wind shear and a moist and unstable boundary layer was expected to maintain the possibilities of strong tornadoes across southern Mississippi, Alabama, and eastern Louisiana through the afternoon as discrete supercells development was expected to begin ahead of the developing QLCS.
+CDT, a couple of large thunderstorms began demonstrating supercell characteristics in southeastern Mississippi.
+The storms were forecasted to move into Alabama throughout the late morning hours.
+Large-scale ascent continued downstream, with further destabilizing of the warm sector occurring over the lower Mississippi valley.
+Favorable low-level wind shear and a moist and unstable boundary layer maintained the possibilities of strong tornadoes throughout the afternoon.
+Multiple discrete supercells began ahead of the developing quasi-linear convective system (QLCS).

 At 11:30 a.m.
-CDT, the SPC issued a PDS tornado watch across the several states, with a high probability of tornadoes and EF2+ tornadoes.
-Destructive tornadoes was expected, along with large hail and strong thunderstorms, with wind gust up to 80 mph.
-The surface low located over Arkansas was undergoing rapid deepening as a strong, shortwave trough rotate across the area.
-SPC noted that tornadic supercells were already in progress across Mississippi, with powerful wind shear profiles expected to spread north and east.
+CDT, a particularly dangerous situation (PDS) tornado watch across several states, with a high probability of multiple significant tornadoes, large hail, and strong straight-line winds up to 80 mph.
+The surface low located over Arkansas was undergoing rapid deepening as a strong, shortwave trough rotated across the area.
+The SPC noted that tornadic supercells were already in progress across Mississippi, with strong wind shear profiles expected to spread north and east.
 Additionally, a rapidly moving squall line was moving across northern Arkansas, forecasted to evolve into a strong QLCS with intense, damaging winds.